tommzn/hdb-datasource-indoorclimate/README.md

 [![Actions Status](https://github.com/tommzn/hdb-datasource-indoorclimate/actions/workflows/go.pkg.auto-ci.yml/badge.svg)](https://github.com/tommzn/hdb-datasource-indoorclimate/actions)

 # HomeDashboard Indoor Climate DataSource
 Fetches indoor climate data from Bluetooth sensor devices, e.g. Xiaomi Mi Temperature and Humidity Monitor 2, and publishes this data to specified targets.
+Indooe climate data can be collected in two ways.
+- Running on a M5Stack Core2, using ESP32 Wifi and Bluetooth
+- Running on a host with Bluetooth device, e.g. a Raspberry PI

+## M5Stack
+[IndoorClimate](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/iot/esp32/indoorclimate) provides a sketch which can be uploaded to a M5Stack Core2.
+With a few adjustements, e.g. skip LCD updates, this sketch can be uploaded to a lot of other ESP32 boards.

+### Config
+You have to add AWS IOT settings at [settings.h](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/iot/esp32/indoorclimate/settings.h) and necessary certificates to [certs.h](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/iot/esp32/indoorclimate/certs.h).
+For WiFi connections add you SSID and password to [wifi_credentials.h](https://github.com/tommzn/hdb-datasource-indoorclimate/blob/main/iot/esp32/indoorclimate/wifi_credentials.h).

+### AWS IOT Setup
+To setup AWS IOT device, certificate, policy and rule have a look at [AWS IOT Setup](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/iot/cfn).
+A lambda function to process IOT events is available at [lambda](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/lambda).

+## Sensor Data Collector
+[Collector](https://github.com/tommzn/hdb-datasource-indoorclimate/tree/main/iot/esp32/collector) can be compiled to a binary and executed as a deamon.

-## Define Devices and Characteristics
+### Define Devices and Characteristics
 You've to add a list of devices and characteristics you want to observe in config.
 ```yaml
 indoorclimate: